vanus-labs/vanus-connect/connectors/source-postgres/README.md

 ## Quick Start

-This section shows how PostgreSQL Source convert db record to a CloudEvent.
+This section will teach you how to use PostgreSQL Source to convert db record to a CloudEvent.

 ### Prerequisites
 - Have a container runtime (i.e., docker).